ward/run/_drafts/20km-door-brussel.md

 > Kilometre one in 4:18, kilometre two in 4:13, kilometre three in 4:26.

-So far so good, as I manage to hit the paces I had set out to hit.
+So far so good, as I more or less manage to hit the paces I had set out to hit.
 Things also get slightly better on Avenue Louise in terms of the crowd's pace, it is bound to be more similar to yours by now.
 There are also no more turns to be concerned about for the next few kilometre, it is a straight line.